pickles4evaaaa/mybibliotheca/README.md

 ## 🚀 Getting Started

-### 📦 Run with Docker
+### 📦 Run with Docker (Recommended)

-MyBibliotheca can be run completely in Docker — no need to install Python or dependencies on your machine.
+MyBibliotheca uses **KuzuDB** as its primary database and can be run completely in Docker — no need to install Python or dependencies on your machine.

 #### ✅ Prerequisites